oddsdk/odd-devtools/PRIVACY.md

 ## Updating or Removing Your Information

-We endeavor not to collect personal data from users, but recognize that you may choose to provide such information in a bug report.
-You may choose to correct, update, access or delete the personal information you have submitted directly on Github or by sending an email to support@fission.codes.
+We endeavor not to collect personal data from users but recognize that you may choose to provide such information in a bug report.
+You may choose to correct, update, access, or delete the personal information you have submitted directly on Github or by sending an email to support@fission.codes.

 ## Data Storage and Retention